 The IATA has reported three counts of accidents on account of batteries.
 In all cases, the lithium-ion batteries were loaded in the cargo area.
 The planes had to perform emergency landings in all incidents, and two of the accidents sustained casualties.
 In addition, the battery explosions had spread fire in the cargo area, creating black smoke and forcing the pilots to ditch the airplane.

-Similar to power banks, laptops and hoverboards have big batteries.
-However, you can put your laptop in your checked luggage.
+Similar to power banks, laptops, and hoverboards have Li-ion batteries.
+However, you can put your laptop in your checked luggage but the lithium batteries in laptops must not exceed certain capacity limits.
 On the other hand, airlines are more cautious about hoverboards.
 Some airlines ban hoverboards, while others require passengers to separate the battery and carry it on board.
 Therefore, if you want to bring both your power bank and hoverboard, you might run into trouble with the airline.

 - Check the battery capacity.
 If the capacity is between 100Wh and 160Wh, contact your airline to ask whether they allow passengers to carry the power bank on board.